-Jack is an Assistant Professor of Law at the School of Law of the Singapore Management University (SMU), where he teaches and researches constitutional and administrative law.
+Jack has research interests in constitutional and administrative law, heritage law, and media law.
 He graduated with a Bachelor of Laws (LLB (Hons)) from NUS in 1995 and qualified as an advocate and solicitor the following year.
 After working for about six years as a litigator, Jack obtained a Master of Laws (LLM) at University College London on a British Chevening Scholarship in 2003.
 He completed his Doctor of Philosophy in Law (PhD) at the Birmingham Law School, University of Birmingham, in 2012, where he was also a visiting lecturer and postgraduate teaching assistant for three years.
-He was the holder of a Lee Foundation Fellowship for Research Excellence in 2009–2010, and received SMU School of Law’s Most Promising Teacher Award for 2010–2011.
-Click here for information on Jack’s academic writings, and follow him on Twitter at @smuconlaw.
+He was an Assistant Professor of Law at the School of Law of the Singapore Management University (SMU) from 2008 to 2017, during which he was the holder of a Lee Foundation Fellowship for Research Excellence in 2009–2010, and received SMU School of Law’s Most Promising Teacher Award for 2010–2011.
+He is currently the Deputy Research Director of the Singapore Academy of Law, a promotion and development agency for Singapore’s legal industry.
+Click here for information on Jack’s academic writings, and follow him on Twitter at @sgconlaw.

 Kevin specialises in Constitutional and Administrative Law, International Law, International Human Rights and Legal History.
 He currently holds Adjunct Professorships at the Faculty of Law, National University of Singapore (NUS) as well as at the S Rajaratnam School of International Studies, Nanyang Technological University (NTU) where he teaches constitutional law, the Singapore legal system, law and society, international law and international human rights.